The fool who continues to follow in the footsteps of a fool

 The right to life is the source of all rights—and the right to property is their only implementation.
 Without property rights, no other rights are possible.
 Since man has to sustain his life by his own effort, the man who has no right to the product of his effort has no means to sustain his life.
 The man who produces while others dispose of his product, is a slave.

 Let us consider the facts in this case, something that Rand rarely did because she did not think it was necessary, since, in her estimation, the judgments of her brilliant and astonishing intellect could never be wrong.
 In the past, when rulers taxed their subjects and levied other duties on them, such as obligatory terms of labour or military service, it was generally not to benefit the common people that they collected these taxes or imposed this mandatory labour on them, which included serving in the king’s army.
-But today, due to the victory of democracy over the ancient tyranny of selfish and oppressive rulers, any taxes that are collected by the elected representatives are intended, not for their personal use or emolument, as was formerly the case, but for the welfare of the people.
+But today, due to the victory of democracy over the ancient tyranny of selfish and oppressive rulers, the taxes that are collected by the elected representatives are intended, not for their personal use or emolument, as was formerly the case, but for the welfare of the people.
 The old relationship between rulers and their subjects has been reversed, for now it is the rulers who are the servants of the people, who collectively decide how this money shall be spent through the intermediary of parliament or some other elected governing body.
 Thus, Rand’s conclusion is wrong, for it is the people who rule and decide how their taxes shall be spent, and the rulers who are their elected servants.

-After emigrating to the United States at the age of twenty-one, Rand was unable to realize that the democratically-elected government in her new country was a completely different kind of political institution from the oppressive communist government she had left behind in her homeland.
+After emigrating to the United States at the age of twenty-one, Rand was unable to realize that the democratically-elected government in her new country was a completely different kind of political system from the oppressive communist government she had left behind in her homeland.
 Despite living in a Western democracy for the last fifty-six years of her life, Rand continued to view the U.S. government as if it were no different from the totalitarian communist government of the Soviet Union.
 Although, in principle, communist governments have the same benefic aims as any democratic government, namely the welfare of the people, a crucial difference that Rand neglected to mention in her writings is that in communist countries, unlike in democratic countries, the people have no say in how they are governed, for all government decisions and programs are decided solely by the rulers.
 It was this fundamental difference that begat the tyranny that was characteristic of communism and ultimately led to its downfall.